 Do you need some advice on how to ask a friend out?
-Let these responses to readers' questions from our dating coach give you some tips!
+Let our dating coach give you some tips!

 Wondering How to Ask a Friend Out?

 The fear in asking a friend out is that the friendship will suffer, either because you try a relationship and it fails or because your friend feels odd about getting asked out.
 Dating coach Lori Gorshow cautions that you should take care to not blindside your friend with your feelings.
 "One of the problems with liking someone you've been friends with is that they may not be aware that your feelings have changed from 'just friends' to 'more than just friends'" said Gorshow.
 "This is because the same behaviors that would show you are interested in a particular guy are similar to the ones you show when you are comfortable and relaxed around a guy friend."

 "If there was a time when this guy liked you more than just a friend, you probably weren't aware, so he gave up," said Gorshow.
 "Likewise will be the case for you.
 However, with a little planning and some help from your friends, you can turn things around."
 Gorshow stresses the importance of correct timing when deciding to ask out your friend.
 "Timing is the first thing," said Gorshow.
 "Is this guy already interested in someone?
 If he is, then he probably will not be looking in your direction.
 Make sure he is available and not interested in anyone else."

 The Taken Friend